anonymous14725/hackX/README.md

 This application for hackers without command and without learn is programing language
 Just open the terminal and write the following commands to download and install the program
 _This program is only for Linux and run is all Linux versions_
+# HackX feature
+- Attack DDOS
+Attack and damage to the website server
+- Create the Virus
+Build a virus for Windows and Linux
+- Find the Username of the Admin Website
+Find website administrative username
+- Find IP Website
+Find IP website and information about its ports
+- Attack SQL Injection
+Attack server database and display database information
+- Website Template
+Get all the details of the website template
+- Attack XSS
+Attack on HTML websites and make bugs on the website
+- Create Password List
+Create a password list for crack or hack
+- Checker SSL Websites
+Checking security certificates of websites
 # Gallery HackX
 ![Begin Page](http://uupload.ir/files/92fl_screenshot_from_2019-07-18_19-56-43.png)
 ![First Page](http://uupload.ir/files/a584_screenshot_from_2019-07-18_19-53-04.png)